maeklong/maeklong.github.io/Juniper/JNCDA.md

 + formulate the plan
 + **Feedback : The steps of business continuity planning are, know your network, assess the risks, formulate the plan, and test the plan.**

+### Test the Plan step
++ You should test the plan hypothetically on paper.
++ You should test the plan in full-fledged live exercises.
++ **Feedback : You should always test your plan on paper or in live exercises.**

 ### user's business model
 + It suggests certain budgetary and scheduling constraints.
 + It allows the engineer to infer certain technical requirements.
 + **Feedback : A user's business model will suggest budgetary and scheduling constraints, as well as provide insight into the network’s technical requirements.**

+### Documentation Project
++ Survey all data centers and wiring closets.
++ Review the available documentation with the security administrators.
++ Review the available documentation with the network administrators.
++ **Feedback : As part of your documentation project, you should inspect all data centers and wiring closets, as well as speak to those responsible for them: the security and network administrators.**

 ### Know Your Network step
 + You should list all the functions and services in the network.
 + You should perform a business impact analysis.
 + **Feedback : In the Know Your Network step of the business continuity planning you should list all the functions and services of the network and perform a business impact analysis.**
++ know your network
++ assess the risks
++ **Feedback : The steps of business continuity planning are, know your network, assess the risks, formulate the plan, and test the plan.**

 ### Assess the Risks step
 + You should perform a risk assessment.